Parkland Mass Shooting Survivor Emma Gonzalez: Arming School Teachers is ‘Stupid’

 The mass shooting at at Parkland’s Marjory Stoneman Douglas High School left 17 dead, 14 of whom were students.
 Seventeen more people were wounded.
 A lone gunman, 19-year-old Nikolas Jacob Cruz, was subsequently arrested and charged with 17 counts of premeditated murder and 17 counts of attempted murder.

-Since the Parkland shooting, Gonzalez and a number of her fellow students have become gun control activists, appearing on talk shows and news programs throughout the U.S. She took on National Rifle Association (NRA) spokesperson Dan Loesch during a CNN town hall meeting a week after the shooting, asking her repeatedly her personal opinion on whether it should be more difficult to purchase automatic weapons and devices that potentially make those weapons more deadly.
+Since the Parkland shooting, Gonzalez and a number of her fellow students have become gun control activists, appearing on talk shows and news programs throughout the U.S. She took on National Rifle Association (NRA) spokesperson Dan Loesch during a CNN town hall meeting (per Real Clear Politics) a week after the shooting, asking her repeatedly her personal opinion on whether it should be more difficult to purchase automatic weapons and devices that potentially make those weapons more deadly.
 Loesch kept referring to the NRA’s position (that she admittedly represented), which she maintained has been pushing for focusing on background checks disallowing the selling of firearms to mentally challenged people.

 Prior to Loesch’s words, Emma Gonzalez told her that she and her fellow Parkland activists would “support your (Loesch’s) two children in the way that you will not.”